Skip to main content

 And it’s here to stay.

-And according to a study from Mordor Intelligence, artificial intelligence in accounting is projected to grow 30% year-over-year through 2027.
+In fact, globally, 83% of accounting professionals are using AI, according to The State of AI in Accounting 2025 report.
+According to a study from Mordor Intelligence, artificial intelligence in accounting is projected to grow 30% year-over-year through 2027.
 Plus, Gartner found that 80% of CFOs expect to spend more on AI in the coming two years.

 Why?